 Botanical surveys of the Sites Reservoir study area were conducted before Keck's checkerbloom was listed and before it was recognized to occur in northern California.
-Consequently, these surveys identified all checkerbloom plants in the area as fringed checkerbloom (Sidalcea diploscypha) (DWR, 2000), a common species that is similar in appearance to Keck's checkerbloom, so that any potential occurrences of Keck's checkerbloom in the survey area were not mapped.
-Three occurrences of Keck's checkerbloom are known from the project vicinity; the closest occurrence to any of the geotechnical sites is three to four miles west of the Bridge Pier and Saddle Dam LaGrande test sites.
+Consequently, these surveys identified all checkerbloom plants in the area as fringed checkerbloom (Sidaleea diploscypha) (DWR, 2000), a common species that is similar in appearance to Keck's checkerbloom, so that any potential occurrences of Keck's checkerbloom are known from the project vicinity; the closest occurrence to any of the geotechnical sites is three to four miles west of the Bridge Pier and Saddle Dam LaGrande test sites.